Ana becomes a tropical storm as it moves away from Bermuda - WTMJ

 No watches or warnings were in effect for the storm.
 It posed no threat to land.

 Ana was the first named storm in the Atlantic this year, though hurricane season doesn’t officially start until June 1.
-Meteorologists expect the 2021 season to be busy, but not as crazy as the record-breaking 2020 season.
+Meteorologists expect the 2021 season to be busy, but not to the level of last year’s the record-breaking season.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.